 Fuller is an industry veteran, of course, having served as the showrunner of various hit TV series such as Pushing Daisies and the first seasons of Star Trek: Discovery and American Gods, but Christine will mark his directorial debut.
 His stint as creator and EP on NBC’s acclaimed Hannibal Lecter prequel show, though, proves that he’s a strong choice to take the steering wheel of this new King adaptation.

 This Christine news comes hot on the heels of the release of Apple TV+’s Lisey’s Story, starring Julianne Moore and produced by J.J.
 Abrams, which King adapted from his own novel.
 Meanwhile, we just got our first look at Universal’s upcoming Firestarter remake last week.
-Countless other King projects are in various stages of development as well, including Pet’s Sematary prequel and The Shining spinoff Overlook.
+Countless other King projects are in various stages of development as well, including a Pet’s Sematary prequel and The Shining spinoff Overlook.